nongeneric/logseer/README.md

 **font.name** is the font name used for the log text.

 **font.size** is the font size in points.

+**general.showCloseTabButton** is used to show or hide the Close Tab button on each tab.
+The Ctrl+W shortcut and the menu entry are unaffected.

 **search.\*** are the search settings.
 They are updated at runtime by **logseer**.